Campus Living Services

 Students wishing to study have top priority in these areas.
 Occasionally the Hall Director and/or Resident Assistants may reserve the areas for programming; signs will be posted as to dates and times.
 Since these areas are primarily for studying, Quiet and Courtesy Hours will be observed.
 Any staff member has the authority to close a study area when Quiet and/or Courtesy Hours are violated.

-Each living room in West Hall features a television.
+Each common room in West Hall features a television.

-Any Housing Staff member has the authority to close a television area when Courtesy and/or Quiet Hours are violated, for excessive trash, or for safety reasons.
+Any Campus Living Staff member has the authority to close a television area when Courtesy and/or Quiet Hours are violated, for excessive trash, or for safety reasons.

 Vending and Ice